rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 #### 6.4.2.1  Red Hat Enterprise Linux

-Asset Tags can be provisioned to a Windows or RHEL host via a REST API request on the Verification Service that will in turn make a request to the Trust Agent on the host to be tagged.
+Asset Tags can be provisioned to a RHEL host via a REST API request on the Verification Service that will in turn make a request to the Trust Agent on the host to be tagged.